Dilexi te, or to applaud with blush at the Christmas festival of your son

-There comes a moment when one stops getting angry and simply starts looking at the ground, with the resignation of someone attending their child's festival knowing that their child is already 22 years old and has receding hairline.
+There comes a moment when one stops getting angry and simply starts looking at the ground, with the resignation of someone attending their child’s festival knowing that their child is already 22 years old and has a receding hairline.

 It’s the serene embarrassment of discovering that our Pope writes like an NGO copywriter with “humanist” sensitivity and an allergy to dogma.